thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 The royalties are the share returning to the creator of the collection or token after a sale.
 The protocol handles multiple types of royalties (ERC2981, royalties registry, external provider).
-See the [royalties registry contract](../royalties-registry/RoyaltiesRegistry.md) for more information.
+See the [RoyaltiesRegistry contract](../royalties-registry/RoyaltiesRegistry.md) for more information.

 ### Payouts